sohambasu963/Invoicer/README.md

 # InvoiceGenerator
-Generates an invoice for freelancers to use
+Generate invoices for your clients.